 “It’s critical we keep leading the way through the transformation of our own fleet, helping to influence the transport and energy sectors alongside government with the changes needed.”

 Tackling climate change and reaching net zero will require a range of technologies and solutions across different sectors and industries.
-The mass adoption of electric vehicles will be key to decarbonizing our roads, with estimates we’ll have 18.7 million EVs on the road in the US and over 11 million on the road in the UK by 2030.
+The mass adoption of electric vehicles will be key to decarbonising our roads, with estimates we’ll have over 11 million EVs on the road in the UK and 18.7 million on the road in the US by 2030.

-We’re seeing an acceleration in this space and steps are being taken in the US, with Massachusetts recently announcing a plan to ban the sale of new gas-powered vehicles by 2035, and in the UK, with the government’s ban on new petrol and diesel cars by 2030.
+We’re seeing an acceleration in this space with the UK government’s ban on new petrol and diesel cars by 2030.
+Steps are also being taken in the US, with Massachusetts recently announcing a plan to ban the sale of new gas-powered vehicles by 2035.
 To support these ambitions, businesses have a critical role to play in leading by example and encouraging an uptake of EVs within their own fleet.

-By joining the EV100 initiative, we’re advancing our commitment to decarbonization and the future of clean transportation
+By joining the EV100 initiative, we’re advancing our commitment to decarbonisation and the future of clean transportation.

 We have made significant strides toward integrating electric vehicles into our own fleet and are continuing our efforts to pick up the pace where possible.